saikirangurijal/cloudcentersuite/Content/Monitoring/Sensu/README_Master.md

 The Package of Service bundle consists of the following files:

 Shell script:
- - service: This script will set all required environment variables, installs necessary packages and also invokes the external life cycle actions.
+ - service: This script will set all required environment variables, install necessary packages and also invokes the external life cycle actions.

 # Minimum Resource Specifications